KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 These calls are not routed up through the top of the loader/layer/driver call stack via the loader.
 Instead, they are simply dispatched via the containing layer's dispatch table.

-These calls therefore don't pass through any validation checks that occur before the gpu validation checks are run.
+These calls therefore don't pass through any validation checks that occur before the GPU validation checks are run.
 This doesn't present any particular problem, but it does raise some issues:

 * The additional API calls are not fully validated